symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic.rst

 Sonata Doctrine PHPCR-ODM Admin classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the SonataDoctrinePhpcrAdminBundle is loaded in the application kernel,
+If the :doc:`SonataDoctrinePhpcrAdminBundle <../doctrine_phpcr_admin>` is
-route and redirect route documents can be administrated in sonata admin.
-For
+loaded in the application kernel, route and redirect route documents can be
-instructions on how to configure Sonata, see :doc:`../doctrine_phpcr_admin`.
+administrated in sonata admin.
+For instructions on how to configure Sonata,
+see :doc:`../doctrine_phpcr_admin`.

 By default, ``use_sonata_admin`` is automatically set based on whether
-``SonataDoctrinePhpcrAdminBundle`` is available, but you can explicitly
+SonataDoctrinePhpcrAdminBundle is available, but you can explicitly
 disable it to not have it even if sonata is enabled, or explicitly enable to
 get an error if Sonata becomes unavailable.

 Sonata admin is using the ``content_basepath`` to show the tree of content to
 select the route target.

-See the :ref:`routing configuration reference PHPCR section <reference_configuration_routing_persistence_phpcr>`
+See the :ref:`routing configuration reference PHPCR section <reference-configuration-routing-persistence-phpcr>`
 for more details.

 Doctrine ORM integration
 ------------------------

 Alternatively, you can use the Doctrine ORM provider by specifying the
-persistence.orm part of the configuration.
-It does a similar job but, as the
+``persistence.orm`` part of the configuration.
+It does a similar job but, as
-name indicates, loads ``Route`` entities from an ORM database.
+the name indicates, loads ``Route`` entities from an ORM database.

 .. _bundles_routing_dynamic_generator: